valmadera/SQL_project_data_job_analysis/README.md

 LIMIT
      5;
 ```

+Here is the breakdown of the top skills for jobs in 2023:

+- **Python and SQL:** These skills were the most requested with around 2,180 requests, showing the importance of SQL.
+- **Programming tools:** When your nich is this, better learn Python and then R since Python has three times more requests.
+- **Cloud computing** The third most in-demand and best-paid skill is AWS, a cloud computing service, which states the increasing use of cloud services and the opportunity behind it.
+- **Visualization tools:** If you had to choose the most sought tool for this purpose, Tableau is probably the best option to start with.

 ![Top Skills For Remote Jobs in Data Analysis](graphs/query_2.jpg)
 *This graph was built in Excel with the data results from my query*